 Medical System Network comprised five business segments until FY03/19.
 The mainstay segments were Pharmaceuticals Network and Dispensing Pharmacy.
-These two segments were consolidated into the Community Pharmacy Network segment along with the manufacture and market pharmaceuticals business (previously included in the Other business and operated by Feldsenf Pharma).
+These two segments were consolidated into the Community Pharmacy Network segment along with the Manufacture and Market Pharmaceuticals business (previously included in the Other business and operated by Feldsenf Pharma).
 PharmaShift Co., Ltd, was established on October 1, 2020 to operate the Family Pharmacy Support Service.
-The new Community Pharmacy Network segment from FY03/21 comprises the Pharmaceuticals Network, Dispensing Pharmacy, manufacture and market pharmaceuticals, and digital shift businesses.
+The Community Pharmacy Network segment as of FY03/22 comprises the Pharmaceuticals Network, Community Pharmacy, Manufacture and Market Pharmaceuticals, and Digital Shift businesses.
 The company does not disclose a sales and profit breakdown by business.